agisga/spitzy/_posts/2015-05-05-documentation.md

 The Lax-Friedrichs scheme, introduced above, is based on a first-order approximation for the time derivative and a second-order approximation for the spatial derivative.
 Thus, in order to achieve the desired accuracy, $a\Delta t$ needs to be chosen significantly smaller than $\Delta x$, well below the limit imposed by the CFL condition.

-The Leapfrog method achievs a second-order accuracy in time by using the centered difference
+The Leapfrog method achieves a second-order accuracy in time by using the centered difference
 $$\frac{du}{dt} = \frac{u\subscript{j}^{n+1} - u\subscript{j}^{n-1}}{2 \Delta t} + \mathcal{O}(\Delta t^2)$$
 in time, and the same centered difference in space as used by the Lax-Friedrichs method.